Last updated on April 15, 2026

 MTG Online vs Arena: Which is Right for Me?

-If you're a newer player, MTG Arena is definitely the right program for you.
-If you're an established player who loves and cherishes Commander, Modern, Legacy, Vintage Cube, or even Pioneer, then MTGO is a suitable, and de facto, choice.
+If you're a newer player, MTG Arena is definitely the right program for you, and the most popular option.
+If you're an established player who loves and cherishes Commander, Modern, Legacy, or Vintage Cube, then MTGO is a suitable, and de facto, choice.

 Quick Facts